Color Me Surprised

 No, I honestly didn't, but it didn't hurt to give a little push that way, "Liz, he was pretty upset I didn't answer his messages.
 Maybe he did it in anger.
 Did you tell the police about him?"

 "I didn't even think of it, let me call them and tell them.
 Can I give them your cell number?
 I wanted to hear from you first.
 Don't you ever check your voicemails?
 I must have left you over a half dozen messages last night."

 I hadn't noticed the little envelope in the corner of my cell screen.
 I pulled back the phone and noticed there was a little message envelope sure enough.
 I shrugged at my audience while listening to Liz wind down her anger and tell me what I wanted to hear.

 "Forget it, I am not giving them your cell number."
 She convinced herself with out any input from me, "They didn't seem overly worried about your place nor you being missing.
 I did clean up a bit and had the locks changed.
 One of the messages tells you where the key is hidden outside."

 That was sweet, but pretty useless as our keen observers probably watched her place the key without her even sensing them.
 Harry caught my eye and began to click away on his hand-held computer device.
 I didn't even have to ask him and he was already changing the locks again and giving the place a clean sweep.
 These Goths and ghouls were starting to really get on my nerves.

 I thanked her for her help and hung up.

 "Well, it may be a bit more complex than just my bad date.
 It seems the house was broken into and the police were involved.
 The little cops from last night will eventually put two and two together.
 This will not be fun."
 I told them all.
 I, too, could make understatements when needed.
-I feared that was more than a bit of an understatement.
+I feared how much more of an understatement that was.

 Article © Lydia Manx.
 All rights reserved.